Norband/custom_rss/README.md

 RSS feeds toy project.

 ## Vision
-Have a minimal interface with the news about a particular subject.
+Have a minimal interface with the news about a specific topic.

 ## Stack
 - Svelte & TypeScript (JS)